Want to Pinch a Baby's Cheeks? That's Cute Aggression.

 New research shows that cute aggression has a neuroscience basis.

-New Research from our lab was designed to find the neural underpinnings of cute aggression, and to explore whether people's subjective experiences of cute aggression would correlate with brain activity.
-Our study was published this week in Frontiers in Behavioral Neuroscience, and has gotten some press from a variety of outlets, both local and abroad.
-I thought the blog post for this month should be dedicated to understanding what is happening to the brain during this phenomenon, and why we think some people feel it and others do not.
+New research from our lab was designed to find the neural underpinnings of cute aggression, and to explore whether people's subjective experiences of cute aggression would correlate with brain activity.
+Our study was published in Frontiers in Behavioral Neuroscience, and has gotten some press from a variety of outlets, both local and abroad.
+I thought the blog post for this month should be dedicated to understanding what is happening to the brain during this phenomenon, and why we think some people feel it, and others do not.

-Let's start with the term, "cute aggression," and how it was initially discovered.
+Let's start with the term "cute aggression," and how it was initially discovered.
 In 2015, Oriana Aragon and colleagues published the first study to find scientific evidence for this phenomenon in the journal Psychological Science.
-They found that adults reliably reported feeling more cute aggression towards "more cute" babies (e.g. photographs of babies which had been manipulated with photo editing software to enhance "cute" features, like eyes, cheeks, and foreheads) vs. "less cute" babies (e.g. photographs of the same babies as above, but which had been edited to minimize those "cute" features).
-Interestingly, they found that this phenomenon extended to animals--adults reported higher levels of cute aggression towards baby vs. adult animals.
-The authors also found evidence for an emotional cascade from seeing a cute baby, through positive appraisal (e.g. "This baby is cute", "this baby is good"), to feeling overwhelmed (e.g. "I can't stand it!", "I can't handle it!"), and finally to experiencing cute aggression.
+They found that adults reliably reported feeling more cute aggression towards "more cute" babies (e.g., photographs of babies which had been manipulated with photo-editing software to enhance "cute" features, like eyes, cheeks, and foreheads) versus "less cute" babies (e.g., photographs of the same babies as above, but which had been edited to minimize those "cute" features).
+Interestingly, they found that this phenomenon extended to animals — adults reported higher levels of cute aggression towards baby versus adult animals.
+The authors also found evidence for an emotional cascade from seeing a cute baby, through positive appraisal (e.g., "This baby is cute," "This baby is good") to feeling overwhelmed (e.g., "I can't stand it!"
+"I can't handle it!"), and finally to experiencing cute aggression.
 The authors interpreted this as evidence that cute aggression may serve to regulate particularly overwhelming positive emotions.

 In our study, we wanted to understand the brain basis of cute aggression.
 Our hypothesis was that cute aggression likely involved the reward system, the emotion system, or both.
 We showed participants the four categories of images described above: more cute babies, less cute babies, more cute (baby) animals, and less cute (adult) animals.
 After seeing pictures in a given category, participants were asked to complete behavioral ratings.
 These ratings asked about feelings of cute aggression, feeling overwhelmed, appraisal, and feelings related to care-taking.
 Each person saw all four categories of images (in a random order) and completed four different sets of behavioral ratings.